 MSP data has a 90 day lag time before it becomes accurate in the system and so current and accurate period data is difficult to share.
-It's important to note that this data does not match what has been previously reported through the available clinic EMR data (collected and reported up until Period 8) and anecdotal feedback from clinics have noted that there have been a number of encounter code billing rejections therefore leading to a snapshot of the encounter code data.
+It's important to note that this data does not match what has been previously reported through the available clinic EMR data (collected and reported up until Period 8) and feedback from clinics and RNs have noted that there have been a number of encounter code billing rejections therefore leading to a snapshot of the encounter code data.
 Work is underway with the MoH to correct these reporting issues, this is an important ongoing learning opportunity between all PCN partners, funders and stakeholders.
 Accurate encounter code data is vital to the ongoing implementation of RNs in practices and it's important that PCN funded resources do not add to the workload, but reduce it.
 Clinics that receive billing rejections have noted that correcting these are increasing the overall workload as opposed to reducing it.
+The continued rejections have been affecting the Family Physicians, Nurse Practitioners, RNs and practice staff in these clinics and some rejections date back to the summer.